mattbellis/PHYS-3330/README.md

 The website is built off of the main branch.

 To contribute to the site, you should make a branch.
-You can then work/commit to your new branch.
+You can then work in/commit to your new branch.
 When finished, create a pull request for review.

 When you commit, please create helpful messages/descriptions (i.e. "Update Lab1 Prelab").